-Line 5c.
 If you are uncertain whether the plan is covered under the PBGC termination insurance program, check the box "Not determined" and contact PBGC either by phone at 1-800-736-2444, by E-mail at standard@pbgc.gov, or in writing to Pension Benefit Guaranty Corporation, Standard Termination Compliance Division, Suite 930, Processing and Technical Assistance Branch, 1200 K Street, NW, Washington, DC 20005-4026.
-If you checked the box "Yes," enter the My PAA generated confirmation number for the premium filing for this plan year (see filing receipt).
 If you amended your premium filing for this plan year, enter the confirmation number for that filing and not for the previous filing(s).
 Defined contribution plans and welfare plans do not need to complete this item.